krbnite/krbnite.github.io/_posts/2017-09-15-The-YouTube-Reporting-API.md

 > "a collection of settings, credentials, and metadata about the application or applications you're
 > working on that make use of Google APIs and Google Cloud Platform resources."

-To create or select a project, go to console.cloud.google.com.
+To create a project, go to https://console.cloud.google.com/projectcreate.

 ### 3. Enable the Reporting API
 We could enable a whole bunch of fun APIs -- BigQuery, Google Cloud SQL, YouTube Analytics, and more!